jimdigriz/opcodevm/README.md

      * `INSTANCES` to have an affinity per core
      * `PIPELINE` to have an affinity where each shared CPU thread is pinned to the same core
  * more codes
-     * need an internal data store to aggreate data into
+     * need an internal data store to aggregate data into
      * to handle packet oriented data, maybe keep the thought of co-routine like behaviour resumption
  * figure out something better that `-m{arch,tune}=native` for `CFLAGS`
  * compile only the ops that will work for the target, for example do not cook `x86_64` on ARM kit